-Google Lens is an AI-powered technology that uses your smartphone camera and deep machine learning to not only detect an object, but understand what it detects and offer actions based on what it sees.
-Anyway, here is everything you need to know about the feature.
+(Pocket-lint) - Google Lens is an AI-powered technology that uses your smartphone camera and deep machine learning to not only detect an object in front of the camera lens, but understand it and offer actions such as scanning, translation, shopping, and more.

 What is Google Lens?

-Google Lens is a super-powered version of Google Googles, and it's even quite similar to Samsung's Bixby Vision.
-It enables you to do things such as point your phone at something, such as a specific flower, and then ask Google Assistant what the object you're pointing at is.
+Google Lens enables you to point your phone at something, such as a specific flower, and then ask Google Assistant what the object you're pointing at is.
 You'll not only be told the answer, but you'll get suggestions based on the object, like nearby florists, in the case of a flower.

 Other examples of what Google Lens can do include being able to take a picture of the SSID sticker on the back of a Wi-Fi router, after which your phone will automatically connect to the Wi-Fi network without you needing to do anything else.
 Yep, no more crawling under the cupboard in order to read out the password whilst typing it in your phone.
 Now, with Google Lens, you can literally point and shoot.

 Google Lens will recognise restaurants, clubs, cafes, and bars, too, presenting you with a pop-up window showing reviews, address details and opening times.
-We've seen this in action and it seems to work well.
 It's the ability to recognise everyday objects that's impressive.
 It will recognise a hand and suggest the thumbs up emoji, which is a bit of fun, but point it at a drink, and it will try and figure out what it is.

-We tried this functionality with a glass of white wine.
+We tested this functionality with a glass of white wine.
 It didn't suggest white wine to us, but it did suggest a whole range of other alcoholic drinks, letting you then tap through to see what they are, how to make them, and so on.
-It's fast and very clever - even if it failed to see that it was just wine.
-What we really liked is that it recognises the type of drink and suggests things that are similar.
+That shows that, while Lens is fast and clever, it's not always accurate.

 What can Google Lens do?

-Aside from the scenarios described above, Google recently updated Google Lens with the following capabilities:
+Aside from the scenarios described above, Google Lens offers the following features:

-- Smart Text search: When you highlight text in Google Lens, you can also search that text with Google Assistant.
+- Smart Text search: When you highlight text in Google Lens, you can also search that text with Google.
 This is handy if you need to look up a definition of word, for instance.

-- Clothing and decor search: If you see a dress you like while shopping, Google Lens can identify that piece and similar articles of clothing or even household decor in order to serve up relevant reviews and shopping options.
+- Shopping: If you see a dress you like while shopping, Google Lens can identify that piece and similar articles of clothing.
+This works for just about any item you can think of, accessing shopping or reviews.

 How does Google Lens work?